Am Journ of Plant Science – Botta G, et al Review

 - IR64 produces a uniformly high quality product from a plant that yields well under a variety of adverse conditions.
 Heterogeneity does not correlate with biodiversity nor is it necessarily compatible with high yielding, efficient, sustainable agriculture.
 Although farmers, communities and the environment have all benefited from uniform seed varieties the Botta et al paper seems to deny the value of modern varieties (Evans, L.T. op. cit.).
 The authors also confuse planting many varieties of a crop with protecting biodiversity.
 The extensive international network of germplasm collections is much more effective at preserving biodiversity as is modern high yield agriculture which reduces the amount of wild lands that must be brought under cultivation each year;

 - In Table 1 the paper highlights what it describes as agricultural ‘disasters’ for which reductions in ‘genetic variety’ are responsible.
 The Irish potato famine was not due to a reduction in variety but the fact that the one variety of potato imported to Ireland less than 100 years prior was susceptible to late blight (it is interesting to note that it has also been argued that sufficient food was produced in Ireland during the famine to feed the entire population (Evans, L.T. op.cit.)).
 Table 1 also refers to 1970 losses in the US corn harvest due to ‘fungal diseases’.
 In 1970, all US corn had, what is known as N cytoplasm (a designation of the genotype of the mitochondria).
 Around this time a second cytoplasm called T was introduced which facilitated male sterility for hybrid seed production.
-Ironically, it was the introduction of new cytoplasm that was susceptible to blight.
-So, in this case, it was a change to new sources of genetics which could be called expanding diversity that caused the problem.
-More importantly, the agricultural field is not a germ-plasm collection whose purpose is to preserve biodiversity, its purpose is to produce food, feed and fiber.
-It makes little sense to bemoan the loss of biodiversity in a crop as many common crops are clonal monocultures (ie. bananas, apples, potatoes, etc.) that perform perfectly well even if they are not biodiverse.
+Ironically, it was the new cytoplasm that was susceptible to blight.
+So, in this case, it was an increase in diversity—not a decrease—that caused the problem.
 Table 1 also cites the Bengal famine of 1943 as being caused by reductions in genetic variety, when in reality this famine was caused by a number of factors including war time food shortages and under-production which were an on-going phenomenon, a cyclone and 3 tidal waves that caused extensive flooding and crop damage, highly stressed crops in wet conditions being susceptible to a variety of diseases which results in crop losses, and numerous failures occurred in the government response to the crisis including not supplying food aid which was available elsewhere in the country.
 There is in fact no evidence that reduction in genetic diversity played a role in the Bengal famine of 1943;

 - Setting aside the obvious benefits to farmers of seeds that resist abiotic and biotic stresses and produce uniformly high yields, Botta et al assert that modern seed varieties make profits for trading houses as if this were somehow wrong.
 They then directly attack high yields as an undesirable outcome of modern seeds.
 They confuse uniformity with vulnerability.
 Modern crop varieties may appear uniform, however, they incorporate diverse traits from many different parental lines in ways that allow them to perform better than traditional landraces.
 That is perhaps why farmers all over the world are willing to buy improved seeds; farmers that buy improved seed almost always produce more and earn more than farmers that save seed;